🛠️

 Solo stacking

-The workflow for solo stackers is more simple, because there are less stacking transactions that need to be made.
+The workflow for solo stackers is simpler, because there are less stacking transactions that need to be made.

 For solo stacking, the only transaction that needs to be made is stack-stx.
 Included in this transaction’s payload is the signer’s public key.